ErpNetDocs/tech/modules/crm/clientcenter/how-to/apply-platform-settings.md

 Depending on how you define the settings, you can encounter the following scenarios:

-1. Both fields are set:
+1. Both settings are set:

 ```
     	"NewOrderDocumentType": "07c7ef2f-abc1-47d9-9d40-bc1e0acd1e7c",